 Winning Camp Cardinal Photos Show Off Campground’s Natural Beauty

-The winners of Camp Cardinal RV Resort’s inaugural photo contest captured the magic of Virginia’s outdoors and celebratory moments experienced at the year-round campground located on the Severn River.
+The winners of Camp Cardinal RV Resort’s inaugural photo contest captured the magic of Virginia’s outdoors and celebratory moments experienced at the year-round campground on the Severn River.

 More than 200 entries were submitted tagging Camp Cardinal @campcardinalrv on Instagram and/or @CampCardinalRV on Facebook.
 Winners were announced via Facebook Live on Jan.
 19, 2024.